Subset currents on surfaces: Introduction

-Note that if a compact hyperbolic surface $\gS$ has boundary, then $\pi_1(\gS)$ is a free group of finite rank.
-A subgroup $H$ of $\pi_1 (\gS)$ is a quasi-convex subgroup of $\pi_1(\gS)$ if and only if $H$ is a finitely generated subgroup of $\pi_1 (\gS)$.
 Our method of proving the denseness property for a surface group is partially based on the method of proving the denseness property for a free group of finite rank in \cite{Kap17}.
 The point of our method is that we take a sequence of finite-rank free subgroups $\{ H_n\}$ of the surface group $\pi_1(\gS)$ ``approximating'' $\pi_1(\gS)$, and construct $\nu \in \mathrm{Span}(\SC_r(H_n))$ based on a given subset current $\mu \in \SC(\pi_1(\gS))$ for a sufficiently large $n$.
 From $\nu' \in \SC_r(H_n)$ sufficiently close to $\nu$, we can obtain a rational subset current on $\pi_1(\gS)$ sufficiently close to $\mu$.